-- Topics included: demographics; defining normal seizure and sleep patterns; frequency of disruptive seizure, sleep, and behavior; defining typical ability to communicate and perform ADLs; and assessing the effects of disruption on communication and ADLs Actively distributed by the CACNA1A Foundation, Dravet Syndrome Foundation, Dup15g - Alliance, International Foundation for CDKL5 Research, KCNT1 Epilepsy Foundation, Lennox-Gastaut Foundation, PCDH19 Alliance, SLC6A1 Connect, STXBP1 Foundation, Syngap Research Fund, and Tuberous Sclerosis Complex (TSC) Alliance - Criteria: primary caregiver to, or helps care for, a person diagnosed with DEE
+- Topics included: demographics; defining normal seizure and sleep patterns; frequency of disruptive seizure, sleep, and behavior; defining typical ability to communicate and perform ADLs; and assessing the effects of disruption on communication and ADLs - Actively distributed by the CACNA1A Foundation, Dravet Syndrome Foundation, Dup15g Alliance, International Foundation for CDKL5 Research, KCNT1 Epilepsy Foundation, Lennox-Gastaut Syndrome Foundation, PCDH19 Alliance, SLC6A1 Connect, STXBP1 Foundation, Syngap Research Fund, and Tuberous Sclerosis Complex (TSC) Alliance - Criteria: primary caregiver to, or helps care for, a person diagnosed with DEE

-Normal: the typical daily experience during the current phase of the DEE journey

-Disruptive: a deviation from the normal daily experience

-Always disruptive: no pattern or distinguishable "typical" experience

-Table 1 Descriptions of the E Very Demoins in the Cu
+Definitions of experiences for individuals with DEE included in the survey: Normal: the typical daily experience during the current phase of the DEE journey Disruptive: a deviation from the normal daily experience Always disruptive: no pattern or distinguishable "typical" experience Table 1.
+Descriptions of the Five Key Domains in the Survey

-Table 1.
-Descript able 1.
-Descriptions of the 5 Key Domains in the Survey Domain Description Seizures Frequency, clustering, and average length of seizure; duration of seizure freedom; rescue medication/device use Sleep Number of >30 min awakenings, amount of total sleep per night; number of awakenings with inability to return to sleep per week Behavior, disruptive Any of the following - hitting, biting, kicking, shouting, hair pulling, swearing, harsh language, throwing objects, refusal to cooperate, destruction of property, threatening physical harm, invading a person's personal space, anger ADLs Feeding; toileting; bathing/personal hygiene; dressing Communication Basic methods, tools, or devices used to exchange information
+Description Frequency, clustering, and average length of seizure; duration of seizure freedom; rescue medication/device use Number of >30 min awakenings, amount of total sleep per night; number of awakenings with inability to return to sleep per week Any of the following - hitting, biting, kicking, shouting, hair pulling, swearing, harsh language, throwing objects, refusal to cooperate, destruction of property, threatening physical harm, invading a person's personal space, anger Feeding; toileting; bathing/personal hygiene; dressing Basic methods, tools, or devices used to exchange information

-ADL, activity of daily living; DEE, developmental and epileptic encephalopathy.
+ADL, activity of daily living.

-For a copy of this poster, use your smartphone to scan the QR code, download from the website below,
+For a copy of this poster, use your smartphone to scan the QR code, or contact UCBCares® Phone: +1-844-599-CARE (2273)